 1. Evidence of successful completion of an appropriate rehabilitation program, for drug or alcohol-related problems (requiring certification from a health professional, or State certified program).
-The applicant or family
+The applicant or family may be required to provide evidence of otherwise being rehabilitated successfully (i.e., participation in AA, ALANON, or other drug/alcohol support group);

 - 2. The seriousness of the offending action; - 3.
 The effect on the community of denial or the failure of the PHA to take such action; - 4.
 The extent of participation by the leaseholder in the offending action; - 5.
 The effect of denial of admission on household members not involved in the offending action; - 6.
 The demand for assisted housing by families who will adhere to lease responsibilities; - 7.
 The extent to which the applicant has shown personal responsibility and taken all reasonable steps to prevent or mitigate the offending action; - 8.
 The effect of the PHA's action on the integrity of the program; - 9.
 The willingness of the applicant to exclude the offending household member in order to be admitted to the housing program, where the identified member has participated in or been culpable for action or failure to act that warrants denial; - 10.
 Evidence of the applicant family's participation in or willingness to participate in social services or other appropriate counseling programs, and the availability of such programs; and - 11.
-Evidence of the applicant family's willingness to attempt to increase family income, and the availability of training or employment programs in the locality. - C. Denial of Admission
+Evidence of the applicant family's willingness to attempt to increase family income, and the availability of training or employment programs in the locality.

+C. Denial of Admission